 The Fertility Partnership has robust systems in place to minimise the effects of the virus and public health measures on our patients and their stored eggs, sperm and embryos.
-Staff wash their hands frequently, surfaces are regularly sanitised, and foot-fall in the clinics is being minimised to necessity.
+Staff (and patients) have their temperature checked on entering the building, wash their hands frequently, surfaces are regularly sanitised, and foot-fall in the clinics is being minimised to necessity.
 Team working structures are in place and staff areas are zoned where possible.
-During the Government lockdown period all TFP clinics have embryology staff regularly checking the laboratory and freeze tanks, which are all linked to 24 hour monitoring.
+All TFP clinics have embryology staff regularly checking the laboratory and freeze tanks, which are all linked to 24 hour monitoring.
 All clinics have members of the medical, nursing, patient services, counselling, embryology and administration teams working from home, and in the clinic as necessary.
 They are always available for patient calls and Skype consultations.

 Can I still have a medical, counselling or nurse consent consultation?